beeva-arturomartinez/beeva-best-practices/qa_testing/code_optimization/README.md

 It is recommended to use Hash tables when you need faster searches in your data with this conditions:

  - The hash table occupation is not elevated.
- - we use function that generates uniformly distributed keys.
+ - We use a function that generates uniformly distributed keys.

 This operations may be slower in Hash tables: